-The city does not have responsibility for jails; however it has law enforcement duties that are substantially different than Multnomah County.
+The City of Portland does not have responsibility for jails; however it has law enforcement duties that are substantially different than Multnomah County.
 As a result, the jobs are not directly comparable.
 For these reasons, information on compensation for the Portland Police Chief was reviewed but not considered for this study.